wasteam/wasteam.github.io/_posts/2015-05-25-customizing-generated.markdown

 As you can see once you scroll down, the Hero image disappears, improving the UX.
 The hero Image is fully integrated with the App design and follows the Windows 10 design guidelines.

+<a href="https://github.com/wasteam/DJNanoSampleApp/commit/aa1cd8fe26094eb586d4e008a42fc8208ad80375" target="_blank">Check the commit for Hero Image changes</a>

+#### ListTour

-Finally, we are going to create a new ListLayout for Tours section.
+Now, we are going to introduce <a href="https://github.com/wasteam/DJNanoSampleApp/commit/3da25edc6a008b43925c3456b24b5f1ce771a6c5" target="_blank">some code changes</a> to create a new ListLayout for Tours section.
 TextCard is a little too big and is ill-suited for tour information.

-#### ListTour

 Create a ListTour from a copy of ListTextCard in the Layout/List project folder.
 Right click on ListTextCard, select Copy, then paste in the same folder (Layout/List).
 Next, rename ListTextCard – Copy.xaml to ListTour.xaml.
 After, you then must to access the XAML file and change the x:Class property replacing ListTextCard with ListTours.
 Do the same on the .cs file for the class name and class constructor.

-<a href="https://github.com/wasteam/DJNanoSampleApp/commit/3da25edc6a008b43925c3456b24b5f1ce771a6c5" target="_blank">Documents changed on ListTour development</a>

 The layout will have exactly the same XAML code, but it now references to a new VisualBreakPoints configuration file.